jeromedalbert/jeromedalbert.github.io/source/about/index.markdown

 {% img left personal-photo /images/pages/jerome.jpg Probably me. %}

 My name is Jerome Dalbert.
-I'm originally from Bordeaux, France, but recently I have moved a bit.
+I'm originally from Bordeaux, France, but I have moved quite a bit.

-I studied computer engineering in Toulouse (where _Airbus_ planes are designed and assembled) and began my professional career in Paris.
+After studying computer engineering in Toulouse (where _Airbus_ planes are designed and assembled), I worked on websites and booking/retail systems as a Java/JEE engineer for "big bad corporations" in Paris.
+Nobody's perfect!

-Now, I'm a Frenchman in London!
+After a while I moved to London to work for an exciting small startup.
+It was also my first significant Ruby experience and I really enjoyed it: this language is simple, expressive, and you can code very quickly thanks to frameworks like Rails.

-I am currently a software engineer at <a href="https://www.rentify.com" target="_blank">Rentify</a> where I develop various Ruby and Ruby on Rails applications.
+Now I work in San Francisco for a startup called <a href="http://vicinitycommerce.com" target="_blank">Vicinity Commerce</a>, where I develop various Ruby and Ruby on Rails applications.
+Who knows what will happen next?
-Before that, I worked on websites and booking/retail systems as a Java engineer (Spring, JEE, etc).
-Nobody's perfect !
-Joking aside, I enjoy developing in Ruby: it is fun, terse, leverages powerful paradigms, and the community really cares about software craftsmanship.

 <div class="clear"></div>
 <br/>